justinkelly/primo-synonyms/ReadMe.md

 Extended synonymn files for ExLibris Primo
 =========

+__Note: these synonyns are additional ones, seperate from the eng_Synonyms file that comes with Primo__
 ### What

   * Extend the default Primo synonym files to cover British English (en_GB, en_AU, en_NZ, en_CA, etc..)